-Tata Sons moves SC against reinstatement of Cyrus Mistry
+Tata Sons moves Supreme Court against reinstatement of Cyrus Mistry

-New Delhi, Jan 02: Tata Sons Ltd on Thursday moved the apex court against the re-instatement of Cyrus Mistry as the executive chairman of the group by company law tribunal NCLAT last month.
+New Delhi, Jan 02: Tata Sons Ltd on Thursday moved the apex court against the reinstatement of Cyrus Mistry as the executive chairman of the group by company law tribunal NCLAT last month.

 Mistry was reappointed chairman of Tata Sons and three group companies - TCS, Tata Industries & Tata Teleservices, Maharashtra.
 The petition would be heard on 6 January when the court re-opens after winter vacation.